Learn All Year Long

 DC Metro, Maryland

-- Read books with rhyming words like Llama Llama Mad at Mama and discuss what the children noticed and heard with the words.
+- Read books with rhyming words and discuss what the children noticed and heard with the words.

 - Share with them that they will have a chance to play with their words!

-- Install the Word Mover app on the tablet device that the child will use for this activity.
+- Install the Word Mover app on the tablet device that the child will use for this activity or visit the online tool.

 - Create a New User.
 Choose a User Name to begin.
 Click ? near the “Show User Manager” if you have questions about creating a New User, or for further support throughout the use of the app.